llucbrell/audrey2/readme.md

 ## scions

 The scions are seeds that require a little more power for running.
 For example, interactive CLI ask, response.. animations etc,.
-Audrey opens a forked_process_child and when the scion closes this process, recuperate the control.
+Audrey opens a forked_process_child and when the scion closes this process, audrey-two recuperates the control.
 You only have to attach the scion as if it would be a seed but the first character of the taggy must be an "x".

 Look at audrey-jaskit module.